pulilab/vue-django-feedback/docs/props.md

 - Type: `String`
 - Default: `undefined`

-This represents the email of the logged in user, if this and the name props are present the UI switch to Authenticated version go to the [Demo](demo) for more clarity
+This represents the email of the logged in user, if this and the name props are present, the UI will switch to the Authenticated version.
+Visit the [Demo](demo) for further explanation.

 ```html
 <vue-django-feedback email="vue@pulilab.com"></vue-django-feedback>